-Trees to be irrigated should be given enough water to wet the soil to at least a two foot depth.
+If these trees are irrigated, they should be given enough water to wet the soil to at least a two feet depth.
 The water should be applied in a donut shaped pattern at the drip-line or outer edge of the trees branches.
 It generally takes about 2" of rain to soak 2 feet deep.
 Check the soil 6 to 8 inches deep just outside the drip-line of the trees monthly.
 If the soil is dry, then water.
 Generally, the months that most often warrant watering are May, June, and October.
 However, depending on weather patterns watering may be needed any month of the year.
-If dry conditions continue through winter you may need to irrigate in March or April.
+If current dry conditions continue this winter you may need to irrigate in March or April.
 Keep in mind watering restrictions that may be in effect in your community and follow those guidelines as well.